FlutterKaigi/2023/README.md

 This project uses [Flutter beta channel].
 The reasons:
 - Use the latest Flutter/Dart features.
-- Use a more stable version
+- Use a more stable version than master channel.

 1. [Install fvm].
 1. Move to project root directory, and run `fvm install` command.